GuilloteauQ/omp-logs/README.md

  You can move your mouse on it to see some info:

   * The ```label``` of the task
-  * The time it took to execute the task
+  * The number of ticks it took to execute the task
   * The ```info``` of the task

+## Requirements

+Have a x86 architecture...

 ## Disclaimer